asadsidd16/sudoku/README.md

-# Terros React Native Coding Challenge
+# Sudoku React Native Coding Challenge

 ## Overview

-This project is a solution to the React Native coding challenge provided by Terros.
+This project is a solution to the React Native coding challenge for Sudoku.
 It demonstrates my ability to build a mobile application from scratch using TypeScript, React Native, and testing best practices.

 ## Tech Stack